kironroy/blog/src/blog/2023-08-12-food-beverage.md

 <!--StartFragment-->

 Created a dynamic grocery list.
-Type a query and tap. the correct image will appear.
+Type a query and then click/tap. the correct image will appear.

 D﻿ark and Light mode are available.